 Learning To Walk Again

-I was depressed, but Jayne was angry, because she despised incompetent physicians.
-Jayne always said that 90% of all physicians are incompetent.
-Our personal experiences, confirmed her educated opinion.
+Jayne was angry, because she despised incompetent physicians.
+Jayne always said 90% of physicians are incompetent.

 Thankfully, Jayne conducted some research, and found Dr. Fred L. Allman, Jr. in Atlanta.